mariobs98/CB_Bioinspired_Computing_Neuronal_Networks__Python/README.md

 # CB_Bioinspired_Computing__Python

 *It's a Jupyter Notebook project, so the code was write and the file for its execution its from there.
-I also leave a raw txt file with the code.*
 *We're going to have 3 proyect:
 First one the Multilayer Percepton Proyect.
 Second one ANN with KERAS.